FRANCK BOCCACCINI

 Franck Boccaccini works with bar-turning companies to help setters produce good parts the first time.

-For this purpose, he has drafted several work rules, the fruit of nearly 30 years of experience in machining, which will eliminate all the vagaries of production.
+To do this, he has drawn up several work rules, the fruit of almost 30 years of experience in machining, which will eliminate all the hazards of production.

-If today, the setters at the DGC bar turning company in Magland (Haute-Savoie) feel more confident in their job, are more serene when they leave their machine tools running at night, unattended, they owe it to one man, Franck Boccaccini.
-This 51-year-old Swiss man spent some thirty years in the industry before founding his consulting firm, FBO Engineering, in Geneva.
+If today the set-up workers at the DGC bar turning company in Magland (Haute-Savoie) feel more confident in their work and are more serene when they leave their machine tools running unattended at night, they owe it to one man, Franck Boccaccini.
+This 51-year-old Swiss citizen spent some 30 years in industry before founding his own consulting firm, FBO Engineering, in Geneva.

-Having held the position of CNC operator-programmer-setter, then positions in the industrialization professions, before finishing the first part of his career as production manager, Franck Boccaccini has always had a taste for the analysis and mastery of manufacturing processes.
-In my professional career, I have always had this closeness to machining and process improvement," he confides.
-And it is through this experience that I was able to refine my method.
-I was able to understand what was at stake, from my position as production manager, and I was able to define the methods as if I were a workman".
+Having worked as a CNC operator-programmer-setter, then in industrialization, before finishing this first part of his career as a production manager, Franck Boccaccini has always had a taste for the analysis and control of manufacturing processes.
+In my professional career, I have always been close to machining and process improvement," he says.
+And it was through this experience that I was able to refine my method.
+I was able to understand the issues, because of my position as production manager, and I was able to define the methods as if I were a worker.

-When he founded FBO Engineering, this former head of industrialization at Derendinger, a Swiss company that manufactures high-precision mechanical parts for the aviation industry, wanted to share his method in order to "bring high-performance and reliable machining solutions to customers".
+In founding FBO Engineering, this former industrialization manager at Derendinger, a Swiss company that manufactures high-precision mechanical parts for the aviation industry, wanted to share his method in order to "provide customers with high-performance and reliable machining solutions.

-His method: "Replace the variability of machining processes with simple and universally accessible precision adjustments," he summarizes.
+His method?
+"Replace the variability of machining processes with simple precision settings that are accessible to everyone," he says.

 The centering Y

-The Geneva consultant offers a total of eight setting procedures, ranging from barrel setting to Y-centring and basket cutting.
-In addition, there are three NC programming rules: anti-burr, anti-overload and anti-accumulation of swarf.
+In total, the Geneva-based consultant offers eight adjustment procedures.
+These range from guide bush adjustment, to Y-centring, to basket cutting.
+In addition, there are three NC programming rules: anti-burr, anti-overload and anti-accumulation of chips.

-At first I was skeptical," says Gaël, a trimmer at DGC.
-We used to do Y-centres, but they weren't as precise as the FBO method.
-These are logical rules, which require more time to be spent upstream of a production run, but it pays off afterwards.
-From now on, we no longer dare to start a series of parts with a badly adjusted tool.
+At first I was sceptical," says Gaël, a setter at DGC.
+We used to do Y-centres, but they weren't as accurate as the FBO method.
+These are logical rules, which require more time to be spent upstream of a production run, but then you gain.
+Now, we no longer dare to start a series of parts with a badly adjusted tool.
 For Gaël, the method has brought "a feeling of security".
 "You replace something approximate with something 100% reproducible," adds the Swiss expert.
-"This has allowed us to run our machines at night without over-sighting," says Eric and Grégory, two other trimmers at the company.
-It's a step that needs to be taken, and thanks to the FBO method we've taken that step."
+It has allowed us to run our machines at night without over-supervision," say Eric and Gregory, two other setters at the company.
+It's a step that needs to be taken, and thanks to the FBO method we have taken that step.

-For the former head of production at watchmaker Roger Dubuis in Geneva, applying his method will have several positive consequences in the life of a machining company, including: producing parts without scrap, with a TRS of 90% still achieved, eliminating customer non-conformity lists and all the resulting corrective actions, no more need for sorting stations, Six Sigma, complicated scheduling, CAPM, an end to reminders and planning delays due to non-conformities and production hazards, and these specific time-consuming problem-solving projects.
+For the former production manager of the Geneva watchmaker Roger Dubuis, applying his method will have several positive consequences in the life of a machining company.
+He lists some of them: producing parts without scrap, with an OEE of 90% always achieved, eliminating customer non-conformity lists and all the corrective actions that follow, no more need for sorting stations, Six Sigma, complicated scheduling, CAPM, the end of reminders and planning delays due to non-conformities and production hazards, and of these specific problem-solving projects that consume a lot of time.

 Burr-free parts

-Gaël is now a bar turner who is more fulfilled in the workshop: "An hour's adjustment on my machine gives me 17 hours of peace and quiet," he assures us.
+Gaël is now a more fulfilled bar turner in the workshop.
+One hour of adjustment on my machine allows me to be at peace for 17 hours," he says.
 It has become a comfort, it has made my work easier.
-The method has made me more envious of my job.
-It has re-motivated me."
-And to show the journalist a part: "It used to be a nest of burrs, now I manage to machine it without the slightest burr.
-Some bar turners use Peek because it is a material that makes too many burrs.
-If you apply my method to basket cutting, you won't have any more burrs," Franck Boccaccini continues.
+The method has given me more desire in my job.
+It has motivated me.
+And he shows the journalist a room.
+"It was a nest of burrs, now I can machine it without the slightest burr.
+Some bar turners turn down parts made of Peek, because it is a material that makes too many burrs.
+By applying my method to the basket cut, you will no longer have any burrs", Franck Boccaccini continues.

-Gaël testifies again: "I have a part that is turning at the moment.
-Before, I was always on my lathe to pull the chips, to check the dimensions.
-Whereas now, I don't have any more problems with chips thanks to the programming rules, and I don't have any more variation on the dimensions, because the basic settings have been well done. "
+Gaël says again: "I have a part that is turning at the moment.
+Before, I was always on my lathe pulling chips, checking dimensions.
+Now I don't have any problems with chips thanks to the programming rules, and I don't have any variations in the dimensions, because the basic settings have been done properly.

 Jérôme Meyrand